Plato vs Aristotle: Compared Philosophies

-This is the recurring theme of the Greek one and the many of the same on the other.
-The demiurge was first created the material world.
-The principle of one and that the multiple was born a kind of intermediate substance: it is the soul of the world.
+This is the recurring theme of the Greeks: the demiurge was first created the material world.
+The principle of one and that the multiple was born a kind of intermediate substance: the soul of the world.
 For Plato, the world was born on time, a measure of the stars dance.
 To inhabit the world, the Demiurge was first created the gods (stars or mythological gods) and charged to give life to animals, so as not to be responsible for their imperfections.
-The gods have a well shaped body of beings, including that of the man they were with a soul.
+The gods have a well-shaped body of beings, including that of the man they were with a soul.
 According to his behaviour (good or bad), the soul of man will return after the physical death of the star’s envelope in which it originates or travels from body to body until it is purified.

 Aristotle vs Plato : A critical pupil

 Plato owed much to his predecessors.
-So he accepted the definition of being given by the Eleatics: one, unchanging, free from multiplicity, change (the world of ideas).
+He took on the definition of being given by the Eleatics: one, unchanging, free from multiplicity, change (the world of ideas).
 At the same time, he recognised with the multiplicity of things Democritus and Heraclitus with the reality of becoming (the sensible world).
-Finally, he gave freely to the sophists that all science is impossible if it is in the sensible world that we seek in the subject.
+Finally, he acknowledged the sophists’ claim that all science is impossible if it is in the sensible world that we seek in the subject.
 To establish a science, Plato had to choose a different starting point: what if the object was assigned to the intelligible world of science rather than the physical world?
 Is science still impossible?
 No, says Plato, and who thinks he can, without sacrificing any of his three postulates constitute a true science.
 Aristotle’s argument against the ideas of Plato is everywhere in his work, but especially in Metaphysics, I, 9, XIII and XIV.
 In this book, Aristotle explains the origin of the Platonic theory.
 It on two key principles: